 The Impact of COVID-19 on Dropshipping in the United States

-Since the middle of January, COVID-19 has severely upended the global economy.
+Since January 2020, COVID-19 has severely upended the global economy, and new variants like Omicron are constantly throwing the global supply chain into flux.
 Of course, this disruption has led to a significant acceleration of growth in the eCommerce space; however, not all participants have benefited.
 Many dropshippers, for instance, have suffered brutal setbacks at different points throughout the pandemic – due largely to decisions to scale at what end up being (with the benefit of hindsight) the worst possible times.

 In this post, we explore the following: